i thank You God for most this amazing

 The final stanza, one of those two asides, uses the phrases “ears of my ears” and “eyes of my eyes,” suggesting a spiritual hearing and seeing, a sense beyond the physical.
 It is with that sense that we perceive God—not by hearing his physical voice nor by seeing his physical body but by opening our inner ears, our inner eyes.
 For many of us that sense has lain dormant for so long that we need to rouse it awake.
 (Engaging the arts is a great way to do it!)
 When we open the depths of our inner being to reality, we will encounter God at the center of it.

-“i thank You God for most this amazing” was set to music in 1999 by American composer Eric Whitacre as part of a larger a cappella choral work called Three Songs of Faith.
-Listen to the Brigham Young University Singers perform it below.
+“i thank You God for most this amazing” was set to music in 1999 by American composer Eric Whitacre as part of a larger a cappella choral work titled Three Songs of Faith.
+Listen to the Stanford Chamber Chorale and the Choir of Trinity College, Cambridge, perform it below, under the direction of Stephen Layton.
 You can purchase the sheet music here.

 The opening musical phrase is my favorite—the chord on “amazing” is, well, amazing!
 Then the voices leap, like the spirits of trees.
 They linger on the word “infinite,” stretching it back and forth, as if exploring its bounds.
 The moments of polyphony (overlapping voices) pay homage to Cummings’s syntax, with its scattered words.
 In the final stanza the voices climb up on “open,” mimicking spiritual ascent, and repeat the word four times, soaking in its wonder.
 Whitacre concludes the piece with a repeat of the first line, “i thank You God.”